logicahealth/InfoButtons/README.md

 Building
 ---------

 There have been several changes to both the naming and structure of the OpenInfobutton databases.
+This release includes 4 modules:
+- Infobuton manager: oib-request
+- Infobutton responder: oib-responder
+- LITE REST web server: oib-site-lite-rest-server
+- LITE client: oib-site-lite-ui

 The build instructions and database scripts have been updated to reflect them.
 For new installations, please refer to the BUILDGUIDE inside each respective module.
-For migration from previous versions, please refer to the MIGRATIONGUIDE<version> for your current  version.
+For migration from previous versions of the infobutton manager (oib-request module), please refer to the MIGRATIONGUIDE<version>.
 For now, we only have a migration guide for version 1.6, but this migration guide can be also used for versions prior to 1.6.

 User Guide
 ----------